ProjectLibertyLabs/gateway/docs/src/README.md

 # Making Decentrialized Social Easy

-Get started building on Decentralized Social as easy as deploying a Web2 API.
+Getting started building on Decentralized Social is as easy as deploying a Web2 API.

 ## Build What You Want

-Gateway offers a suite of tools you can pick and choose to build the best for your users.
+Gateway offers a suite of tools you can pick and choose from to build the best applications for your users.

 <!-- Add more visual elements to the services -->